What does it mean to be significant?

 “We give all this to you, Lord.
 Amen.”

-Scurrying around trying to raise money to keep a ministry going–no matter how significant it was during it’s initial momentum–was a bad idea.
+Scurrying around trying to raise money to keep a ministry going at the beginning was a bad idea.
 (Which is why she and Oswald turned down endowments for their Bible Training College.)

 How was Lettie Cowman’s personal life significant?

-Sure, Lettie helped found an international missionary organization and kept it running through the Depression and WWII, not to mention the Every Creature Campaign.
+Lettie founded an international missionary organization and kept it running through the Depression and WWII, not to mention the Every Creature Campaign.

 But Lettie’s personal interests in others affected many people.